 Aduhelm was developed by Neurimmune and later licensed by Biogen under a collaborative development and licensing agreement.
 Since October 2017, Biogen and Eisai have collaborated on developing and marketing the treatment globally.

-How does aducanumab work?
+How does Aduhelm work?

-Aducanumab in clinical trials
+Aduhelm in clinical trials

-A fourth, randomized, double-blind, and placebo-controlled Phase 1 trial (NCT01677572), PRIME, enrolled 192 prodromal (pre-dementia) and mild Alzheimer’s patients at 32 sites in the U.S. The goal was to assess the safety and effect of different aducanumab doses versus a placebo on amyloid plaques.
+A fourth, randomized, double-blind, and placebo-controlled Phase 1 trial (NCT01677572), called PRIME, enrolled 192 prodromal (pre-dementia) and mild Alzheimer’s patients at 32 sites in the U.S. The goal was to assess the safety and effect of different aducanumab doses versus a placebo on amyloid plaques.
 Researchers measured this with positron emission tomography imaging.

 Interim results from the first 165 patients showed that all doses of aducanumab (given as monthly infusions into the bloodstream) significantly reduced amyloid plaques in the brain in a time- and dose-dependent manner.
 During the first year, 40 patients from both groups discontinued treatment.
 Little to no change was apparent in the placebo group after one year.
 The greatest reduction was present at higher doses.
 Aducanumab also appeared to slow the rate of cognitive decline.
 Researchers measured this as a change in the clinical dementia rating sum of boxes (CDR-SB) and the mini-mental state examination (MMSE).

 Results from a long-term extension of the PRIME trial were presented at the 2017 Clinical Trials on Alzheimer’s Disease meeting.
 In total, 143 patients opted to continue in the long-term extension study, where all received aducanumab.
 This included data from patients who had been on aducanumab for up to three years.
 During this time, patients on aducanumab continued to experience a time- and dose-dependent reduction in amyloid plaque levels.